Projectyl/projectyl.github.io/_posts/2022-03-08-post-7-summsch.md

   **Deadline**: July 1, 2022

-  **Summary**: "The purpose of this summer school is to encourage the next generation of researchers into quantum-based research.
-The aim of the school is to bring participants up to the cutting edge of research in some aspects of quantum information and computation, and to make it easier to get to that cutting edge in other aspects of the field."
+  **Topic**:  Cutting edge of research in some aspects of quantum information and computation

+  **Target audience**: Advanced bachelor, masters or PhD students

 - [**20th Annual Wolfram Summer School**](https://education.wolfram.com/summer-school/programs/physics/){:link}

   **Organiser**: Wolfram

-  **Summary**: "Offering an unprecedented opportunity to contribute to Wolfram’s search for the fundamental theory of physics, the Wolfram Physics track is primarily intended for advanced research-oriented students in mathematics and physics, as well as those with strong backgrounds in algorithmic programming.
-These projects will leverage key ideas from Stephen Wolfram’s book A New Kind of Science, along with more recent innovations made by the Wolfram Physics Project, to study Wolfram models—a new class of discrete models for the fundamental structure of spacetime—and use them to make cutting-edge contributions to our understanding of general relativity, quantum field theory and mathematical physics.
-A project in the Physics track has the potential to form the basis of an academic publication or thesis, and particularly successful projects may be featured as part of the Wolfram Physics Project itself."
+  **Topic**: These projects will leverage key ideas from Stephen Wolfram’s book _A New Kind of Science_, along with more recent innovations made by the Wolfram Physics Project, to study Wolfram models.

+  **Target audience**: advanced research-oriented students in mathematics and physics, as well as those with strong backgrounds in algorithmic programming

 - [**Queen Mary Summer School**](https://www.qmul.ac.uk/summer-school/){:link}